top of page

 The Writers Express Afterschool Program is a new outreach initiative designed to bring tuition-free literary programming to youth in Westchester County.
 Pairs of Teaching Artist Interns from SUNY Purchase College will lead weekly 1 hour creative writing after school sessions for middle school students at the White Plains Middle School.
 This paid professional development opportunity will aid interns in generating income in the arts post-graduation by offering interactive, in-person experience facilitating a youth program and sufficient experience to submit proposals to nonprofits nationwide.

-the support of the Office of the Governor and the New York State Legislature.
+ArtsWestchester with support from the Office of the Governor, the New York State

 Children’s Village

 Since before the pandemic, our founder Margo Stever developed both one on one and group writing courses for residents of The Children’s Village, concentrating on poetry, memoir and other creative outlets.
-Poetry students recited their work at our annual benefit gala held at the Writers Center.
-In the coming year, HVWC volunteers plan to provide specialized tutoring in homework help to The Children’s Village high school students.
-We also plan to reinstate our group creative writing offerings.
+In the past, poetry students have recited their work at our annual benefit gala held at the Writers Center.
+The Open Door Library program is a weekly literacy program for teenagers who need extra support run by Hudson Valley Writers Center volunteers.
+Over 80 students participate per year.
+The students publish a literary magazine at the end of each session.

 The Children’s Village (CV) is committed to the wellbeing of children, teens, and families by advocating for, strengthening, and reuniting families; building community partnerships; creating innovative programs; and connecting people to resources that focus on equity, basic needs, and human rights.